River Forest, IL

 Frequently Asked Questions

-What is the crime rate in River Forest?
+What types of crime are most common in River Forest?

 What are the safest neighborhoods in River Forest?

-Is River Forest a good place to live?
+Is River Forest a good place to raise a family?

 Surrounding Cities